jvrunion/mercury/README.md

 Mercury
 ===============================

-Front End Asset Pipeline - SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, HTML5 pre built front end asset bundle for rapid prototyping and mobile first design and delivery concepts.
+Mercury is a front end asset pipeline which uses SASS, Compass, Jekyll, Ruby, NPM, Bower, Grunt, jQuery, CSS3 Transitions, and HTML5.
+Pre built for rapid prototyping and mobile first design it takes the .

 Responsive out of the box and scalable, it is a lighting fast UX/UI assembly that coverts into a deployable front end package that is easily integrated with any back end.

 ####Install Dependencies